 - Elementary school teacher.
 Between new openings and replacements, this occupation is projected to create over half a million job openings through 2016, according to the Bureau of Labor Statistics (BLS).
 To qualify, you'll likely need a bachelor's degree in education or a related field, plus you'll need to meet any state licensure requirements.

 - Substance abuse and behavior disorder counselor.
-With a 34.3 percent projected increase in employment between 2006 and 2016, this is expected to be one of the fastest-growing occupations.
+With a 34.3 percent projected increase in employment between 2006 and 2016, this is expected to be an occupation with a lot of potential for growth.
 A bachelor of science in psychology or a related discipline can be good preparation for this field, though be advised that some states may require you to earn your master's degree in order to become a licensed counselor.

 - Accountant or auditor.
 With 450,000 job openings projected for the years 2006 to 2016, this field should create ample opportunities and can be highly rewarding financially.
 To pursue this, consider a bachelor of science in accounting, and become an auditor.
 To further your career, you may ultimately want to pass the certified public accountant (CPA) exam as well.